 This weekend I was in TX giving the closing keynote for a powerful women’s conference.
+I spoke on the topic of understanding desire.

 There were 1200 women, and there was a rumbling that I felt in my spirit which is hard to put into words.
 Twelve hundred women coming together with a single purpose of seeking more freedom to be who they are, to express their creativity in the way they individually experience it, to find deeper healing and be empowered to move forward with their vision–powerful.